guidorice/devblog/src/pages/points-within-polygons/index.md

 GeoJson Features have an optional `bbox` property.
 The Turf.js function checks for that and does an early-out optimization if a point is not within the bbox of a polygon.
 In my Rust implementation I did not do that, yet.
-This does not effect the benchmarks shown above because the reference polygon dataset does not include bounding boxes.
+This does not affect the benchmarks shown above because the reference polygon dataset does not include bounding boxes.
 Checking for the bounding rectangle in the Rust `points_within_polygons()` seems to be a necessary next step to make it a drop-in replacement for the Turf.js function.